U of I Undergraduate Students

 Writing Literature reviews and annotated bibliographies

-McNair and SROP scholars are undergraduate students, not necessarily enrolled at U of I, who are research assistants with the CHRI lab.
-In addition to the competencies listed above, SROP and McNair research assistants gain experience conducting and independent project under the supervision of Dr. Hunter.
+McNair and SROP scholars are undergraduate students, not necessarily enrolled at Illinois, who are research assistants with the CHRI lab for a specified amount of time.
+In addition to the competencies listed above, SROP and McNair research assistants gain experience conducting an independent project under the supervision of Dr. Hunter.
 Each institution of higher learning typically has their own McNair, SROP, or related programs.
-To learn more about McNair and SROP at U of I visit the links below.
+To learn more about McNair and SROP at Illinois visit the links below.